How Birds Survive in Winter Weather

-This winters season has been quite a knockout!
+This winter season has been quite a knockout!
 From torrential down pours in the west to snow and ice in the east – everyone has been up against some fierce competition dodging the elements.
 So, how are our feathered friends doing?

 Tim Kiladze of Forbes.com just announced America’s Top 10 Worst Weather Cities this year (see list below).
 Some of them may surprise you, but what about the birds… how are they surviving.